nandomp/AICollaboratory/README.md

 * **Visualisation tools**: a set of interactive interfaces to perform projections, topological representations, depicting trajectories, visual categorisations, iconic representations, conceptual maps, ...

-* **Collaborative tools**: a platform such that new hypotheses, projects, educational material and research papers can evolve from the atlas.
+* **Collaborative tools**: a platform such that new hypotheses, projects, educational material and research papers can evolve from the repository.

 # :pencil2: Design